The University of Technology Sydney (UTS) is a vibrant young global university located in a vibrant young global city.

 Imbued with collaborative spaces and technological capabilities, the distinctive campus is a physical embodiment of UTS’ progressive traits.

-The university is also well known for its rich contribution to the research sector.
-Its research spans a range of disciplines, including health, data sciences, sustainability, applied economics, social futures, robotics, civil engineering, future work, microbiology, and quantum computation.
-94% of UTS’ broad areas of research are benchmarked by the Australian Government at world standard or above.
+UTS research spans a range of disciplines, including health, data sciences, sustainability, applied economics, social futures, robotics, civil engineering, future work, microbiology, and quantum computation.
+100 per cent of UTS’ broad fields of research are benchmarked by the Australian Government at world standard or above, while almost 80 per cent of UTS research is assessed at having a ‘high’ impact beyond the academic – the highest proportion in the country.

-Above all, UTS believes in the value of real-world experience and innovation for its students, and making a positive impact on the world around us.
+Above all, UTS believes in the value of real-world experience and innovation for its students, and making a positive impact on the world around it.